 In 1983, Gordon moved to Dallas to start a CH2M HILL presence in the State of Texas.
 With the support of Kent Robinson, Steve Aasheim, and others, the Dallas office developed many water and wastewater projects in the North Texas area in the ensuing years.
 Gordon also helped to obtain new projects in San Antonio and Austin in the mid-1980s, which led to new offices being established.
 Over the years, Gordon had roles as Dallas/Fort Worth Area Manager, North Texas Regional Manager, and Austin Area Manager.
 He was active with the Texas Water Pollution Control Association (now Water Environment Association of Texas) and served as President, Director, and several committee chair roles, and also served on the Water Environment Federation (WEF) Executive and Nominating Committees.

 Gordon went to flex-time status in 2007 and retains selected client roles with the City of Austin, Upper Trinity Regional Water District, and City of Frisco, Texas.
-He is keeping very busy in his role as editor for the CH2M HILL Retiree/Alumni Newsletter and working with his retiree teammates on updating and developing the retiree/alumni websites.
-He and Mary enjoy extensive traveling with friends, family activities (both daughters and four grandchildren live in Texas just minutes away), tennis, summers in Oregon near Sisters, and keeping in touch with CH2M HILL friends.
+He is keeping very busy in his role as Publisher for the CH2M HILL Retiree/Alumni Newsletter and working with his retiree teammates on updating and developing the retiree/alumni websites.
+He and Mary enjoy extensive traveling with friends, family activities (both daughters and four grandchildren live in Texas just minutes away), Pickleball, summers in Oregon near Sisters, and keeping in touch with CH2M HILL friends.

 Born in Sacramento, California, in 1933, Ed Lance attended Oregon State University, graduating with a B.S.
 Degree in Engineering, Agricultural Engineering in 1956, and became a Commissioned Officer in the U.S. Army Corps of Engineers.
 He saw active service with Combat Engineers, U.S. Army from 1956 until discharged in 1958.
 Ed served as District Engineer and was named District Manager for the Tulelake Irrigation District, Tulelake, California, responsible for managing 67,000 acres of irrigated land.